26 million children are currently not enrolled in school in the Asia-Pacific region.

 UNICEF's new Schools for Asia initiative seeks to provide a quality education for all children in 11 countries in the Asia-Pacific region with a special focus on the most marginalized, excluded and vulnerable children.

 The new initiative builds on the success of the Schools for Africa program.
 Launched in 2004, the program has helped secure the right to education of more than 11 million children in Sub-Saharan Africa.

 Getting Children to School Is only the First Step

-- sound teaching and learning materials
+- learning materials and teacher training

 - safe and clean school facilities

 - a well-designed curriculum including life skills education focusing on good health, nutrition and HIV prevention

 - children with a rich and empowering education and build an environment where girls and boys are treated equally

 Schools for Asia is supported by UNICEF Goodwill Ambassador and tennis star Serena Williams.
 Speaking on the importance of a child's right to an education Williams said —"When I was a little girl, my parents taught me the importance of school, and I came to value education.
 Yet millions of children around the world don’t have that chance."

 The right to education is a basic right gives children the knowledge, skills and confidence to shape a better future for themselves and for their communities.